neondatabase/neon/docs/core_changes.md

   * crash we can lose (skip over) as many values as we pre-logged.
   */
 -#define SEQ_LOG_VALS   32
-+/* Zenith XXX: to ensure sequence order of sequence in Zenith we need to WAL log each sequence update. */ +/* #define SEQ_LOG_VALS        32 */
++/* Neon XXX: to ensure sequence order of sequence in Zenith we need to WAL log each sequence update. */ +/* #define SEQ_LOG_VALS        32 */
 +#define SEQ_LOG_VALS   0
 ```